automotiveMastermind/condo/docs/shades/nuget-restore.md

 group: shades
 ---

-Executes a nuget package manager command to restore all available packages.
+Executes a nuget package manager command to restore all available packages defined in `package.config` file.

 ## Contents